objcio/articles/2014-05-01-interactive-animations.md

 This only becomes feasible once you start controlling animations *indirectly*, i.e. through simulated forces acting on the view.
 The new animation needs to take the layer's current velocity *vector* as input in order to produce a smooth result.

 Looking at the `UIView` animation API for spring animations (`animateWithDuration:delay:usingSpringWithDamping:initialSpringVelocity:options:animations:completion:`) you'll notice that the velocity is a `CGFloat`.
 So while you can give the animation an initial velocity in the direction the animation moves the view, you cannot tell the animation that the view is for example currently moving at a certain velocity perpendicular to the new animation direction.
-In order to enable this, the velocity needs to expressed as a vector
+In order to enable this, the velocity needs to expressed as a vector.

 ## Solutions

+So let's take a look at how we can implement interactive and interruptable animations correctly.
+To do this, we're going to build something like the Control Center panel:

+TODO: animation.gif

+The panel has two states: opened and closed.
+You can toggle the states by tapping it, or dragging it up and down.
+The challenge is to make everything interactive, even while animating.
+For example, if you tap the panel while it's animating to the opened stated, it should animate back to the closed state from it's current position.
+In a lot of apps that use default animation APIs, you'll have to wait before the animation is finished before you can do anything.
+Or, if you don't have to wait, the animation exhibits a discontinuous velocity curve.
+We want to work around this.

 ### UIKit Dynamics